If you love hi-fi gear, you won’t love what you’re about to see.

 HoS FAQs

-Q: Mike, what’s the point of the Hall of Shame
+Q: Mike, what’s the purpose of the Hall of Shame

-A: To save people and their equipment from poor workmanship.
+A: To save people and their equipment from businesses masquerading as doing high-quality work.

 Q: Mike, who gave you the right to judge this work?